specklesystems/speckle-docs/workspaces/faqs.md

 - **What are the storage limits for Workspaces?**
   There are no limits on version storage.
 File upload limits will increase to 100 TB.

+- **Where is my data stored if I’m not using Workspaces?**
+  For projects outside of Workspaces, data is stored in Speckle's default regions.
+These are dynamically assigned based on server efficiency and latency to ensure optimal performance for the user creating the project.
+Specific data residency is not guaranteed outside of Workspaces.

 ## Subscription and Billing

 - **What is the mechanism if I have 2 members at the start of the month and 5 at the end?**